MicrosoftDocs/architecture-center/docs/example-scenario/networking/secure-tunneling-azure-relay-content.md

 - This example workload doesn't address authentication or authorization for the Azure Functions orchestrator or for the container instance.
 You need to address these concerns in your production implementation.
 - For information about security in Container Registry, see the [Azure security baseline for Container Registry](/security/benchmark/azure/baselines/container-registry-security-baseline).
 - Azure Relay is designed to be an enhanced-security service.
-You can implement private endpoints and an IP firewall to improve security.
-This example provides a minimal architecture, but you can extend it by implementing Azure Relay security recommendations.
+This example provides a minimal architecture, but you can extend it by implementing Azure Relay security recommendations, like private endpoints and an IP firewall.
 For more information, see [Network security for Azure Relay](/azure/azure-relay/network-security?source=recommendations).

 ### Cost optimization

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-- The secure tunneling in Azure is ephemeral.
+- Secure tunneling in Azure is ephemeral.
 You can easily deploy your environment with the required resources.
 You can remove the solution just as easily.
 - To estimate the cost of implementing this solution, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/).

 ## Deploy this scenario

 For a sample that deploys this architecture with a simulated device, see [Secure Tunneling with Azure Relay](https://github.com/Azure-Samples/secure-tunneling-azure-relay).
-The sample enables communication between users and the device by using HTTP, but it can support any protocol that's located above the TCP stack, like SSH or RDP.
+The sample enables communication between users and the device via HTTP, but it can support any protocol that's located above the TCP stack, like SSH or RDP.

 ## Contributors